Chart Color Schemes

 Yarralumla has a typical household mix, with a higher-than-average median household size

-Family households account for 71.5% of all households, including 29.7% couples with children, 34.9% couples without children, and 5.9% single parent families.
-Non-family households constitute the remaining 28.5%, with lone person households at 26.4% and group households comprising 2.6%.
-The median household size is 2.4 people, which is larger than the Australian Capital Territory average of 2.2.
+Family households constitute 71.5% of all households, including 29.7% couples with children, 34.9% couples without children, and 5.9% single parent families.
+Non-family households comprise the remaining 28.5%, with lone person households at 26.4% and group households comprising 2.6%.
+The median household size is 2.4 people, larger than the Australian Capital Territory average of 2.2.

 Frequently Asked Questions - Households